indrajaala/sequery/README.md

 * used `virtual scrolling` to render a large number of table rows performantly.
 They only render the minimum number of DOM nodes necessary.
 Tested with over 1 million rows.

-* used `infinite scroll` to fetch more rows as you scroll.
+* used `infinite scroll` to fetch more rows as you scroll, instead of loading all rows at once.